vasusen-code/SaveRestrictedContentBot/README.md

 A stable telegram bot to get restricted messages with custom thumbnail support , made by Mahesh Chauhan.

-- works for both public and private channels
+- works for both public and private chats
 - Custom thumbnail support for Pvt medias
 - supports text and webpage media messages
 - Faster speed